ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Methodology

+where ${\theta}$ represents the design parameters to be learned, $f()$ is a performance measure for a particular design choice, and $\Theta$ is the space of choices for the design parameters, which we assume to be a bounded set.

 In many cases $f()$ can be time-consuming to measure, as learning a policy for complex control problems will require a large number of observations ($\{s,a,R(s,a)\}$).
 Instead, we consider obtaining a low-fidelity (noisy) evaluation of the policy by providing it with a limited budget of resources for evaluation.
 The key idea is that although low-fidelity evaluations may be noisy, they may still be reflective of the quality of the designs.
-For instance, it may be possible to use low-fidelity measurements to discard absolutely low-performing designs and reserve the high-fidelity evaluations for good design configurations.
+For instance, it may be possible to use low-fidelity measurements to discard low-performing designs and reserve the high-fidelity evaluations for more promising design configurations.
 This manner of multi-fidelity evaluations boosts sample efficiency by ensuring that a large number of samples is not spent for accurately evaluating clearly inferior design configurations.
-Such problems of optimization of expensive functions, exploiting the multi-fidelity problem is also common in neural network Hyperparameter Optimization problems (HPO) where $\mathbf{\theta}$ would be the set of hyperparameters to be tuned, $f()$ being the validation performance.
+Such problems of optimization of expensive functions, exploiting the multi-fidelity problem is common in neural network HyperParameter Optimization problems (HPO) where $\mathbf{\theta}$ would be the set of hyperparameters to be tuned, $f()$ being the validation performance.
 Even in such cases, multi-fidelity measurement of $f()$ can be achieved by limiting the number of training epochs.
-One prominent HPO algorithm in that context is HyperBand, discussed in SubSec. \ref{subsec:Hyperband}.
+One prominent HPO algorithm in that context is HyperBand, discussed in \ref{subsec:Hyperband}.

 Though HyperBand has been proven to show good performance, adaptability as well as scalability in high-dimensional spaces, it does not attempt to learn across configurations.
 For instance, once a design configuration is evaluated using the multi-fidelity approach described above, one would need to redo the evaluation for another configuration, even if it is highly similar to the former.
-We address this issue by making use of the Universal Policy Network (UPN), which in addition to training the required configuration, also simultaneously updates the policy parameters of neighboring configurations.
+We address this by using UPN, which trains the required configuration while simultaneously updating the policy parameters of neighboring configurations.
 As a result, when applying the multi-fidelity approach to neighboring configurations, we obtain a much more reliable estimate of its performance.